In the five years since publication, respR has picked up 94 citations.

 Perry (2023)

-This MSc project looked at thermal microclimates amongst kelp holdfasts, and used respR in getting metabolic rates of a snail and an amphipod.
+This MSc project looked at thermal microclimates amongst kelp holdfasts, and used respR in getting metabolic rates of a gastropod and an amphipod.
 These microclimates seem to provide some buffering against external warming and may be something of a refuge for invertebrates, which is really interesting.
 Congrats on the MSc Frances! 🥳

 Gomes et al. (2023)